ws464/java-streams/assignments.md

 # DB Stuff
 application.properties
 ```
-- Make sure the gitingore is working and that the `application.properties` file is not in the repo!

 #### Model
 Create a model package UNDER the main package and add a simple test model:
 ```